 The wording in the code sometimes causes confusion because people stop reading after paragraph (a) which basically states that bicycles should be as close as practicable to the curb if they are moving slower than the other traffic on the roadway.
 However, the state provides for four exceptions to that rule.
 Exceptions (1) and (2) are basic in that they just address how a bicycle can pass another vehicle or turn left.
-The focus of this presentation will be on the content of (3) and (4)(A).
+The proposed ordinance is an attempt to clarify how exemptions (3) and (4)(A) apply to Coppell..